awhaston/awhaston.dev/README.md

 This is the repository for my website hosted on https://www.awhaston.dev

-# Technologies used for the website
-Sveltekit
-Vanilla CSS
+This website was build using Sveltekit and vanilla CSS

 # TODO
 ✔️ Redo Homepage